62 The Housing Almanac

 7.43%

-In 1999, the U.S. housing market recorded existing-home sales averaged 5.21 million, new-construction sales of 880K, and a 30-year fixed mortgage rate of 7.43%.
+In 1999, the U.S. housing market recorded existing-home sales averaged 5.21 million, new-construction sales of 880K, a median existing-home price of $133,300, and a 30-year fixed mortgage rate of 7.43%.

 By the numbers — 1999: new-home sales 880K, existing-home sales 5.21M, median existing price $133,300, 30-year mortgage rate 7.43%.